Skip to main content

 An optimal recruitment process is measured.
 Key indicators to track are:

-- Offer acceptance rate: indicator of your value proposition competitiveness
+• Offer acceptance rate: indicator of the competitiveness of your value proposition

 Integrate a Continuous Improvement Approach

-Regular analysis of these KPIs helps identify bottlenecks: overly long screening phase, high dropout rate between offer and signature, gap between recruited profile and manager expectations.
+Regular analysis of these KPIs identifies bottlenecks: overly long pre-selection stage, high dropout rate between offer and signature, gap between recruited profile and manager expectations.

-Top-performing HR teams organize recruitment retrospectives after each process, involving the manager, recruiter, and when possible, the hired candidate — even rejected candidates through candidate experience surveys.
+The highest-performing HR teams organize recruitment retrospectives after each process, involving the manager, recruiter and, when possible, the selected candidate — and even rejected candidates through candidate experience surveys.

-To go further in HR digital transformation, our guide explains how to dematerialize the entire HR document lifecycle, from contract to amendments through separation documents.
+To further advance HR digital transformation, our complete guide to electronic signature explains how to digitalize your entire HR document lifecycle, from contract to amendments through termination documents.

 Labor Code and Contract Law